reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

   }
 }
 ```
-Here we have enabled long polling for receiving the SQS messages by setting the wait time as `20` seconds on the `ReceiveMessageRequest` which we have supplied to the `receiveMessage()` method of the `SqsClient` class.
+Here we have enabled long polling for receiving the SQS messages by setting the wait time as `20` seconds on the `ReceiveMessageRequest` object which we have supplied as the parameter to the `receiveMessage()` method of the `SqsClient` class.

 The `receiveMessage()` returns the messages from the queue as a list of `Message` objects.
+We need to call this method in a loop to always get new messages as they come in.
+There are libraries available for sending and consuming messages from an SQS queue.

+Spring Cloud AWS Messaging is one such library that simplifies the publication and consumption of messages over Amazon SQS.

+Please check our earlier article on [Spring Cloud SQS](https://reflectoring.io/spring-cloud-aws-sqs/) which illustrates integrating with Amazon SQS along with sending and receiving messages in an application.

 ## Deleting Messages from a Queue with `ReceiptHandle`

-We get a `receiptHandle` when we receive a message from SQS.
+We get an identifier called `receiptHandle` when we receive a message from an SQS queue.

-We use this `receiptHandle` to delete a message from a queue as shown in this example, otherwise, the messages left in a queue are deleted automatically after the expiry of the retention period configured for the queue:
+We use this `receiptHandle` identifier to delete a message from a queue as shown in this example :

 ```java
 public class MessageReceiver {